lcp

 Materials

-Brass and glass, the central element of most creations, are available in an array of finishes.
+Brass, the central element of most creations, is available in an array of finishes: nickel-plated, polished, varnished or aged.

 The finish you select and the way you care for your purchase throughout the years results in one of a kind pieces.
 Since Brass is a metal that works well with a multitude of materials, our studio associates it with a unique palette of colours and textures.

 Fabric and wicker are used to design lampshades; mosaics and marbles form table tops and bases; lamp stems are sheathed in hand pleated leather by artisan saddlers.
-Hand-engraving and brass openwork, core know-hows of our studio, bring forth a new perspective on each design.
+Hand-engravings, the iconic know-how of our atelier, are available on a selected number of models as an additional request.

 Practical Lights